antoniusnaumann/atom-lang/README.md

      └─ ✔️ "Basic math"
 ```

-### Zero values
-Variables are automatically initialized with their zero values, like in *Go*.
-Unlike in Go, however, constructors cannot implicitly leave out fields that have not explicit default value.

 ### Comptime Evaluation
 Prefixing any call with `#` evaluates it at compile-time.
 This does not cause closures to evaluate, so that for `match` and `loop` this means unfolding the match arm / unrolling the loop but not evaluating the body.